great-expectations/great_expectations/docs/docusaurus/docs/reference/expectations/result_format.md

 A `result` is generated with all available justification for why an Expectation was successful or unsuccessful.
 The format is intended for debugging pipelines or developing detailed regression tests.

-Great Expectations has standard behavior for support for describing the results of `column_map_expectation` and `ColumnAggregateExpectation` Expectations.
+Great Expectations implements standard behaviors to support describing the results of `column_map_expectation` and `ColumnAggregateExpectation` Expectations.

 `column_map_expectation` applies a boolean test function to each element within a column, and so returns a list of unexpected values to justify the Expectation result.